A transfer-operator-based relation between Laplace eigenfunctions and zeros of Selberg zeta functions: Introduction

 In Section~\ref{sec:prelims} below we provide the necessary background on Hecke triangle groups and transfer operators.
 In Section~\ref{sec:proof} below we prove Theorems~A and B, and in the final Section~\ref{remarks} below we briefly comment on the underlying structure of the isomorphism maps for Theorems~A and B, and the possibility for their generalizations.

+The Appendix is not needed for the understanding of the proofs of Theorems~A and B. It should be seen as background information on part of the motivation.
+It provides a sketch of a proof of the splitting of the Selberg zeta function according to the splitting of the transfer operators which is not worked out yet in the literature for all combinations $(\Gamma,\chi)$ that we consider throughout this article.

 \textit{Acknowledgement.} The authors wish to thank the Centro di Ricerca Matematica Ennio di Giorgi in Pisa for the warm hospitality where part of this work was conducted.
 The second-named author AP wishes to thank the Max Planck Institute for Mathematics in Bonn for financial support and excellent working conditions during the preparation of this manuscript.
-Further, AP acknowledges support by the DFG grant PO 1483/1-1.
+Further, AP acknowledges support by the DFG grant PO 1483/2-1.
+Finally, the authors wish to thank the referee for thorough reading and many comments that improved the exposition.